dvdobrev/dvdobrev/README.md

  <h1> Hi there, I'm Dobri 👋 </h1>

- <h2> I am a Junior Python Web Developer </h2>
+ <h2> I am a Junior Web Developer </h2>

-- 📖  I'm currently learning 🔜 Java 💪
+- 📖  I'm currently working with Java 💪
 - 👔 I’m open for new opportunity
 - ✉ You can reach me on